rev-net/memo/pitch.md

 Internet-native organizations structured as tokenized revnets will outcompete C-Corps, DAOs, and other governance-based financial structures by better encouraging growth-based alignment between leaders, workers, investors, and yesterday's customers that helped make today possible, while removing common causes for disputes between them.

+The $REV network itself runs as a revnet, and earns 2.5% of each revnet's outflows from raised funds and revenues.

 ## Overview

 Dominant organizational and financial models have always suited the technologies of their respective eras.
 It isn't a coincidence that [joint-stock companies](https://en.wikipedia.org/wiki/Joint-stock_company) were the defining structure of the mercantile era, that [limited liability corporations](https://www.jstor.org/stable/764920) played the same role during the Industrial Revolution, or that today's Silicon Valley startups are defined by the use of broad-based equity compensation like [Y-Combinator's Safe financing documents](https://www.ycombinator.com/documents/).[^1]

-In this era of AI, social, and crypto networks who champion open source and are publicly innovating on internet-native concepts, corporate-stock models of organization are anachronistic for entrepreneurs, capital providers, and consumers alike.
+In this era of AI, social, and crypto networks who champion open source and are publicly innovating on internet-native concepts, corporate-stock models of organization are anachronistic, leaving much to be desired for entrepreneurs, capital providers, and consumers alike.
 We think revnets – a tokenized financial structure made for capitalizing and growing online money relationships – will emerge as the new standard for financing internet businesses, from startup to scale.

 Think of revnets like Bitcoin's halvening rule – once deployed, its issuance policy leads to a guaranteed 21m supply over time.
 Instead of a fixed supply with periodic supply shocks like bitcoin, revnets enforce a certain other set of guarantees that determine where tokens go when it is paid and under what conditions tokens can be cashed out.
 Revnets are a **fully pre-configured** financial structure – although they can evolve over time, they do so according to rules which are set in place at the time of their creation.
 This means:

 - **Governance-free**: Governance inefficiencies and takeovers of funds – among the most common failure modes for DAOs – are impossible.
 - **Management-free**: Revnets operate autonomously according to their pre-configured rules, making rug pulls and overreach impossible.
 - **Liquid**: Revnets work with the open market to make and take liquidity, helping startups bootstrap growth and making market manipulation unfavorable.
-- **Deterministic**: Investors, builders, community, and customers each act within a revnet's known rules, enforced programmatically from start to finish.
+- **Deterministic**: Investors, builders, community, and customers each act within a revnet's known rules, which are enforced programmatically from start to finish.
 - **Familiar**: Transparency and diligence are simple.
 Once one revnet's workings makes sense, all revnets make sense.

 Revnets also inherit the best properties of Ethereum: